GrottoPress/shield/docs/04-GENERAL-SETUP.md

      # but the action requires user to be logged in.
      #
      #def do_require_logged_in_failed
-     #  flash.keep
-     #  flash.failure = "You are not logged in"
+     #  flash.keep.failure = "You are not logged in"
      #  redirect to: Logins::New
      #end